infinitydaemon/OpSec-Kernel/Documentation/admin-guide/sysctl/vm.rst

 This value contains a flag that enables memory overcommitment.

-When this flag is 0, the kernel compares the userspace memory request size against total memory plus swap and rejects obvious overcommits.
+When this flag is 0, the kernel attempts to estimate the amount of free memory left when userspace requests more memory.

 When this flag is 1, the kernel pretends there is always enough memory until it actually runs out.